kaylahicks192/kaylahicks192ceamls26.github.io/pages/about-my-project.md

 approach: |
   Describe how you'll approach the problem.
 A bulleted plan works well:

+  - Step 1 — Build foundational research and technical skills, including research writing, literature review, Python programming, OpenCV, YOLO-based object detection, and LabelMe annotation tools
+  - Step 2 — Set up hardware and software environments, including webcam systems, an edge AI computing device, a robotic arm, and ROS (Robot Operating System) for robot control
+  - Step 3 — Prepare and label a LEGO dataset using annotated images of individual LEGO components for training
+  - Step 4 — Train and fine-tune a YOLO-based object detection model to recognize LEGO pieces, then evaluate model performance using accuracy and detection metrics
-  - Step 1 — We are going to use YOLO, an object detection and image segmentation model.
+  - Step 5 — Develop Python-based edge AI algorithms to integrate real-time object detection with robotic control
-  - Step 2 — the next phase of the work
-  - Step 3 — how you'll evaluate or test
+  - Step 6 — Debug, optimize, and refine system performance for speed, accuracy, and stability in real-time operation
+  - Step 7 — Test full system integration between vision model and robotic arm for autonomous and assisted LEGO assembly tasks
-  - Step 4 — how you'll communicate the results
+  - Step 8 — Communicate results through documentation, presentations, and research reporting

   Mention the specific tools, datasets, or methods you'll use.